0xspade/Automated-Scanner/README.md

 I hope that someone could help me to add more useful automated scanning technique :)
 **ALL CREDIT GOES TO AMAZING CREATORS OF THIS WONDERFUL TOOLS :)**
-*cannot make to mention y'all co'z i'm to lazy to do that though :D (i'm being honest here)*
+*cannot make to mention y'all co'z i'm too lazy to do that though :D (i'm being honest here)*